sixtusDev/paddle-frontend-assessment/README.md

 ### Bellow are the features of the app and coding best practices used:

 <ul>
 <li>The App is fully responsive.
-It can adapt to different viewport</li>
+It can adapt to different viewport [Extra Large screens, Tvs, Desktops, Laptops, Tablets, Phones]</li>
 <li>Modern design concept was used to make the app catchy in eyes</li>
 <li>/github route for fetching the most starred repo in the last 30 days</li>
 <li>BEM — Block Element Modifier methodology was used in styling the app</li>